Lastours

 Lastours (Las Tors) is a commune in the Aude department in southern France.

 Lastours is located 12 km outside Carcassonne, in the valley of the Orbiel.
 There are four small castles each built on a large 300 m high rocky ridge.
-The castles were built to control the access to Montagne Noire and the Cabardes region.
+The castles were built to control the access to the Montagne Noire and the Cabardes region.
 These are some of the few original Cathar castles left.

+History

+Traces of human occupation date back to prehistory in a cave called the Trou de la ville at the foot of the Lastours castles.
+The history of the village is linked to the different occupations of the castles of Lastours.